-Here is your updated look at the odds to win NBA Finals MVP.
+Here is a closing look at what was the odds to win NBA Finals MVP in 2021.

 |Player||Odds to win|